 We offer an online tool, the BSC Audit Communications System, which is a secure central repository for BSC Audit documentation.
 You can use it to share information with the BSC Auditor and ELEXON.
 You can upload, view and download information relating to the Audit.
 You can access the BSC Audit Communications System via the ELEXON Assurance Portal.
 If you want to use this facility please email email@example.com.

 BSC Audit Issue Documents

 Individual Issue Documents are raised by the BSC Auditor to highlight issues identified during its work.
 Individual documents are raised against Audited Entities: Suppliers, Supplier Agents, Supplier Meter Registration Agents, BSC Agents (in relation to the Central Systems) and ELEXON.
 You receive your final Issue Documents once you’ve agreed and accepted the content.
-If you’re not a BSC Party you’ll need a Hold Harmless Letter in place before you receive your Issue Documents.

 Audit Peer Comparison